Guardiola hails Man City legend Aguero as he bypasses Henry and Shearer | Goal.com

-Guardiola hails Man City legend Aguero as he bypasses Henry and Shearer
+Manchester City manager Pep Guardiola has heralded Sergio Aguero as not just a hero on the field but an ‘incredible person’ off it as the Argentine forward broke two Premier League records on Sunday with a hat-trick against Aston Villa in a 6-1 romp for City.

-Manchester City manager Pep Guardiola has heralded Sergio Aguero as not just a hero on the field but an ‘incredible person’ off it as the Argentine forward went past two Premier League records on Sunday with a hat-trick against Aston Villa in a 6-1 romp for City.
+He also went past Arsenal legend Thierry Henry to become the most prolific foreign goalscorer in the Premier League.

-His third goal took him level with Frank Lampard as the fourth-highest score since to tournament’s inception in 1992, with 177.
+His third goa alsol took him level with Frank Lampard as the fourth-highest score since to competition's inception in 1992, with 177.

-Guardiola spoke to Sky Sports after the game and was asked what it meant for his man to surpass the Gunners hero.
+Guardiola spoke to Sky Sports after the game and was asked what it meant for his man to surpass Henry.

 “He (Henry) is a legend and a legend rose tonight,” he replied.
 “Henry is one of the most incredible players to play in this league and he will be proud that Sergio is they guy who broke his record.